Don Blackburn: Playing career

 Except for a six-game stint with the Boston Bruins, Blackburn spent the majority of the early portion of his career with various minor league teams.
 He was a dominant force with the Quebec Aces of the AHL during the mid-1960s, including a 36-goal performance in 1965–66.
 He was selected by the Philadelphia Flyers in the NHL expansion draft and was a regular contributor during the first two years of the fledgling team's existence.
+In the 1968 Stanley Cup playoffs, Blackburn scored three goals for the Flyers, with his goal in Game 6 of the Quarterfinals against the St. Louis Blues being the first playoff overtime goal in Flyers history.
 In 1969, he was traded to the New York Rangers, but he played sparingly in two years with the team.
 He was claimed by the New York Islanders in the 1972 expansion draft, but was traded to the Minnesota North Stars late in the season.
 He finished his career with three seasons with the WHA's Whalers, scoring 59 points in 1973–74.